Seff00/Projects/Text-Based RPG/Description.md

 # Text-based RPG

-This is my first project that I completed in NUS (during the semester break of my second year).
+This is my first coding project that I completed in NUS (during the semester break of my second year).

 This program is a straightforward text-based role-playing game (RPG).
 It starts off by presenting a scenario to the user in the terminal.
 At various intervals, the user is also prompted to make a decision.
 I've listed the general steps I took to create the program, along with some additional challenges and features (some of which I have implemented).
 These are presented in story.py.